Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Preliminaries

-Up to isomorphisms, there is a different class of simple Lie superalgebras of another special type $\tilde{S}(n)$.
+Up to isomorphism, there is a different class of simple Lie superalgebras of another special type $\tilde{S}(n)$.
 The Lie superalgebra $\tilde{S}(n)$ is defined only for even $n$, and it consists of all $x\in W(n)$ such that

-It is not a graded subalgebra of $W(n)$, and only inherits the filtration structure of $W(n)$.
-The associated graded Lie superalgebra of $\tilde{S}(n)$ is isomorphic to $S(n)$.
+It is not a $\zz$-graded subalgebra of $W(n)$ as the defining condition is not homogeneous.
+Hence we ignore $\tilde{S}(n)$ in this paper.